King of Belgium : The Belgian Monarchy Facts!

 Albert I, the third king, is highly regarded for his resistance against the Germans in World War One, even though he operated from Veurne.

-His son Leopold III surrendered Belgium to the invading Germany in May 1940, leading him to be labeled the Traitor King.
+His son Leopold III surrendered Belgium to the invading Germany in May 1940, leading him to be labelled the Traitor King.
 Leopold III stepped down from the throne and was succeeded by his son Baudouin, also known as Boudewijn.

 He was deeply religious and loved the king, but he chose to step aside on April 4, 1990, to avoid granting royal approval to an abortion law.